 - salt and pepper, to taste (omit salt for a baby)

 - Heat the garlic oil in a large pan over a medium heat.
 Add the ginger and cook for 1-2 minutes until softened.

 - Add the lamb mince and spices and stir well to combine.
 Cook until browned, stirring frequently.

 - Add all the remaining ingredients.
+Season with salt and pepper to taste.
 Cook until the spinach and coconut have melted and all the ingredients are well combined, stirring frequently.

 - Allow to simmer for 10 minutes or so until the sauce is thickened.